klogg/fl2000_drm/README.md

 ## Limitations
  * USB2.0 is not supported
  * Connecting more than one dongles to the same bus is not supported
+ * Static configuration of slave encoder supporting only IT66121 HDMI transmitter
+ * VGA output of FL2000DX is not supported
  * HDMI CEC is not supported
  * HDMI Audio is not supported
  * HDCP is not supported